-In health care industry, early intervention to recover past-due bills is extremely important compared to any other industry.
-Financial situation of patients quickly deteriorates as their medical bills pile up.
-It is important to recover money in the first 3-6 months before they completely lose the ability to make payments and may even resort to filing a bankruptcy.
+In the health care industry, early intervention to recover past-due bills is extremely important compared to any other industry.
+The financial situation of patients quickly deteriorates as their medical bills pile up.
+It is important to recover money in the first 3-6 months before they completely lose the ability to make payments and may even resort to filing bankruptcy.

-Rise in high-deductible insurance have turned many medical professionals and their staff into part time debt collectors and they are fed up with it.
+The rise in high-deductible insurance has turned many medical professionals and their staff into part-time debt collectors and they are fed up with it.

-Contact us and one of our debt recovery specialist will get in touch with you to briefly review your receivables situation and recommend which product is best for you.
+Contact us and one of our debt recovery specialists will get in touch with you to briefly review your receivables situation and recommend which product is best for you.

 1. Why is there such an urgency to submit medical accounts early?